haohuixing/InfoTop/README.md

 - **DO NOT** publish your `.env` online, it probably has some sensitive information!

 ## Run the database init file  to set up ur database
+## uvicorn app:app --reload to run the file

 ## Plan features: